jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 17. Assuming a file name topsecret.sh has a permission of 644 - what is the shortcut to give the owner of the file permission to execute the script?
 a. chmod u+x topsecret.sh

-18. Assuming a file named moretopsecret.sh has a permission of 757 - w2hat is the shortcut to remove all permissions from the other (everyone else) group (0)?
+18. Assuming a file named moretopsecret.sh has a permission of 757 - what is the shortcut to remove all permissions from the the other group?
-a. chmod go-rwx moretopsecret.sh
+a. chmod o-rwx moretopsecret.sh

 19. What is the correct sequence of profile inheritance?
 a. /etc/profile -> ~/.bash_profile or ~/.bash_login or ~/.profile -> ~/.bashrc